 Some of our family goals:

-In 2014, we made a goal to visit 14 different parks.
-We couldn’t count the park unless all 4 of us were there and we always had to take a picture.
+In 2014, we made a goal to visit 14 different parks, run around, and move our bodies for the best.
+We couldn't count the park unless all 4 of us were there and we always had to take a picture.

-We loved looking back and seeing how much our family changed throughout the year, since our children were so little!
-And having this goal gave us the motivation to make park visits a bigger part of our family life.
+Anyway, we loved looking back and seeing how much our family changed throughout the year since our children were so little!

 In 2015, we had a goal to take 15 bike rides.
 We made it to 7 bike rides before I gave birth to our 3rd baby.
 Needless to say, there wasn't any more family bike rides that year. 🙂